rush-skills/Instamojo-rb/README.md

 ---
 ### Products

 `Link` object contains all the necessary information required to interpret, modify and archive an Instamojo product.
 All product operations on client returns one or collection of `products`.
-Original response from Instamojo API for a link is encapsulated in `link.original`, which is immutable.
+Original response from Instamojo API for a product is encapsulated in `link.original`, which is immutable.
 Call `#to_h` on `link` to get its all attributes.
 _Helper methods_ for `Link`:
 * `link.to_h` - Returns equivalent Ruby hash for a link.
 * `link.to_json` - Returns equivalent JSON for a link